EricM96/CryptoLight/README.md

 the deadline for the project.
 To prevent this from entirely tanking the performance of the module, it is preferable to break large amounts of data into chunks before passing it the the encrypt function to lower the probability of a null byte being contained in the ciphertext.

-Now that we have discussed the overarching design for the project, let us turn our attention to the implementation details.
+The decryption method is much more straight forward, as it simply needs to call the selected decryption function and return the result.

+### C/Python API Translation Functions

 The majority of the work for this project was learning how to utilize the C/Python API to pass Python objects to C/C++ code, translate the Python data into a standard C/C++ data type, and reversing the process to return a result to the Python caller.
+Similar to how parallel computing projects are notoriously difficult to debug, the C/Python API offers no assistance to the programmer in regard to identifying problems in their code.
+I also found the documentation for the API's extensive library to be rather unhelpful in that many of the functions have similar names and descriptions, when in reality they each serve a highly specific purpose that I had to discover through brute trial and error.
+Failure to utilize a function for its single specific purpose leads to a generic segmentation fault, and does not provide information on what line, file, or function caused the error.

-Once a method for this was finalized, the process for encrypting and decrypting data was nearly identical for the two ciphers, so to reduce redundancy I will only step through the code for the Speck cipher.
-The following function is responsible for acting as the middle man between Python and C++ for the encryption function.
+Once this method was finalized however, it was essentially identical for both the Simon and Speck code, so to reduce redundancy, I will just go over the code pertaining to Speck.
+The following function, found in `src/cryptolight.cpp` is responsible for acting as the middle man between Python and C++ for the encryption function.
 ```C++
 static PyObject *speckEncrypt(PyObject *self, PyObject *args) {
     char *msg;